Central Asian Shepherd Dog: General appearance

 This breed presents a robust dog of greater than average size with great strength and power.
 They are independent, curious and alert, yet imperturbable.
 The dog is as long as it is tall at the withers, or slightly longer than its height.
 The hair is short or moderately long with a heavy undercoat.
 Its ears are, in practice, cropped very short, and the tail is docked moderately long (except for dogs from countries where cosmetic surgeries for dogs are illegal).
 Most common colors are black/white; fawn of different shades, from almost white to deep red; brindle.
 Some have a black mask.

-The head is very solid, without pronounced stop or sculls.
+The head is without pronounced stop or sculls.
 The neck is low set, short, with dewlap.
 The body is fairly broad, proportionate, muscles rather flat.
 The ribcage appears very long because of developed false ribs.
 The legs are straight, with heavy boning and moderate yet defined angulation.
 Leg bones must be in proportion, and shall never give the impression that any bone is short.
 The rump is broad.
 The typical gait is a gallop; however CAO can trot for hours without wearing themselves out.

 The Turkmen President Gurbanguly Berdymukhamedov wrote a book about the animal and in 2017 presented Russian President Vladimir Putin with Verni, a puppy, as a birthday present.

 Popularity

 In Turkmenistan, the National Holiday of the Turkmen Alabay was established in 2021.
 In April 2021, the first beauty contest "Brave Turkmen Alabay of the Year" was held in Turkmenistan on the occasion of the National Holiday of the Turkmen Alabay.
 The contest is held annually in Turkmenistan as part of the Alabay holiday celebrated on the last Sunday of April.

 The office of the International Association "Turkmen Alabay" is located in Ashgabat.

-In order to develop dog breeding in Turkmenistan, popularize at the international level the successes achieved in this direction, the Association "Turkmen Alabay" publishes the magazine "Türkmeniň nusgalyk alabaýy" ("Exemplary Turkmen Alabay").
+To foster the advancement of dog breeding in Turkmenistan and promote international recognition of accomplishments in this field, the "Turkmen Alabay" Association publishes the magazine titled "Türkmeniň nusgalyk alabaýy" ("Exemplary Turkmen Alabay").